Max Stuart: The Stuart case

 The prison chaplain was unable to communicate with Stuart due to his limited command of English and called in Catholic priest Father Tom Dixon who spoke fluent Arrernte due to having worked on mission stations.
 Dixon was suspicious about the sophisticated upper class English used in the alleged confession, for example: "The show was situated at the Ceduna Oval."
 Stuart's native language was Arrernte, he was uneducated, could not read and only spoke a slightly advanced pidgin Arrernte-English known as Northern Territory English.
 Anthropologist and linguist Ted Strehlow, who had been brought up in Arrernte society and had known Stuart since childhood, also had doubts.
 After visiting Stuart at Dixon's request on 18 May, Strehlow translated Stuart's alibi from his native tongue.
 Stuart claimed that he had taken Blackburn's taxi to the Thevenard hotel where he had paid an Aboriginal woman £4 for sex and had remained there until arrested that night.
-Strehlow also tested Stuart's English.
+Strehlow also tested Stuart's English.{[efn|1=Strehlow found Stuart's English would appear to be boring and rambling to a native English speaker.
+Northern Territory people are often vague about dates and clock time, leading them to include unnecessary detail when describing an event.
+For example, in Stuart's alibi, he frequently interrupted his narrative with long word-for-word accounts of conversations he had had, despite them being totally irrelevant and of no interest.
+Northern Territory English also has idiomatic characteristics.
+"He" and "she" always follows the noun as in "that man he told me" instead of "that man told me".
+Also "the" is not used before nouns and "them" is used instead of "those".
+The police confession in contrast was grammatically correct, laid out in logical order with only detail of use to a court.
+Strehlow also pointed out the use of words not used in pidgin such as "awoke", "unconscious" and "raped".
 He later swore an affidavit to the effect that the confession could not be genuine, enabling the appeal to the High Court.
 Ken Inglis, then a lecturer at the University of Adelaide, wrote in July 1959 of the doubts of Father Dixon and Ted Strehlow in the Nation, a fortnightly magazine.
-There was further reporting on the case in the Sydney Morning Herald and then Adelaide afternoon newspaper, The News, took up the issue.
+There was further reporting on the case in The Sydney Morning Herald and then Adelaide afternoon newspaper, The News, took up the issue.

 Had police claimed the typed confession summarised what Stuart had said there would have been little controversy; however, the six policemen who had interrogated Stuart testified under oath that the document was Stuart's "literal and exact confession, word for word."
 One of the policemen who interrogated Stuart, chief inspector Paul Turner, stated on his deathbed in 2001 that police had "jollied" and joked the confession out of Stuart, and that once they had it, they bashed him.
 Fellow police officers denied Turner's claims, and insisted that the confession was verbatim, "Yes, we altered it a bit....but the substance is Stuart's."
 Stuart's guilt is still debated.